maikonalexandre/measure-reader/README.md

 ## ✨ Main features:

-- Image upload: The user can upload a photo of a water or gas meter.
+- Image upload: The user can upload a photo of a water or gas meter

 - AI-powered image processing: The application uses the Gemini model to identify and extract the number displayed on the meter.